JPCortesP/Destiny-PCL-Wrapper/README.md

     Console.WriteLine("{0} - {1}", character.Class, character.LightLevel);
 }
 ```
+### Destiny Manifest
+Destiny API uses an obscure way to get item, activity, gear, stats, (long etc) definitions.
+This Repo contains:
+- OnlineManifest, to query directly the API.
+SUPER SLOW.
+- OfflineManifest, deprecated, as uses raw JSON files obtained from https://github.com/nmlorg/destiny-db expected to be directly embeded in the Library.
+It is currently
+not being used, nor the json files are embeded, but it stays in the repo just for the lolz
+- Win32Manifest in a different project (currently trying to AppVeyor to build the nugget package) that runs only on Win32 (WPF, Console, ...) that directly downloads the manifest' SQLite database and queries.
+Offcourse, it depends on System.Data.Sqlite nuget package.
+- An Interface, so you can build your own and just provide it to the Client.
+The client will fill the APIKey in case you need it.
+You're responsible to call Preload();

+More information is being writen as we speak, and should be available in the Wiki soon.
 ### Authenticated Request.
 For any Auth Request, you must capture yourself the Cookies.
 For it, there's some help in DestinyPCL.AuthHelpers:
 ```csharp